apiaryio/dredd/docs/hooks/index.rst

 Supported languages
 -------------------

 Dredd itself is written in JavaScript, so it supports :ref:`JavaScript hooks <hooks-js>` out of the box.
-Running hooks in other languages requires installing a dedicated *hook handler*.
+Running hooks in other languages requires installing a dedicated *hooks handler*.
 Supported languages are:

 .. toctree::
    :maxdepth: 1